MIS-GrApH-AI/Public/readme.md

   - Create an API for public access to the knowledge graph
   - Reflect on and publish lessons learned

 #### Project: Scrape the world's medical literature for relationships among UMLS concepts
+Team lead: Tim McLerran
 - Milestones:
   - Create a deep learning model to extract subject-predicate-object triples from the sentences in SemMedDB
     1. Pre-train a deep learning model using SemMedDB